Ketibansapi/Personal_Rock_Projects/README.md

 ## 1. SpaceX_Rocket_Mission

 A new stack for develoepr using Graphql, apollo and react.
 Which can be fast with this query language made by Facebook.
-Take Spacex API to develop a single web page to see the details of Spacex mission statistics and details. using Node (Express Framework)
+Take Spacex API to develop a single web page to see the details of Spacex mission statistics and details. using Node (Express Framework).

 <a href="https://github.com/Ketibansapi/SpaceX_Mission_Stats">Source code</a> | <a href="https://frozen-atoll-22554.herokuapp.com/"> Demo link </a>